CanglongCl/Risk-Management-Models/4 Market Risk and Market Efficiency.md

 ### Market Efficiency

-- The extent to which market prices incorporate available information.
+- The extent to which market **prices incorporate available information**.

 - If prices do not fully incorporate information, opportunities exist to earn abnormal profits.